dpak-ch/Credit_Risk_Analysis/README.md

 - [Summary](#summary)

 ## Overview
 The purpose of this analysis is to predict credit risk using a combination of several machine learning techniques.
-Given that credit riak is an unbalanced problem, evaluating the problem using multiple models and evaluating the performance of each of the models yields the best solution.
+Given that credit risk is an unbalanced problem, evaluating the problem using multiple models and evaluating the performance of each of the models yields the best solution.

 ## Files